frknslck/IP-VT-FinalProje/README.md

 ## Configuration
 - **Environment Variables:** Ensure all necessary variables in `.env` are set correctly (e.g., database credentials, mail configurations).
+  **IYZICO CONFIGURATIONS ARE CRUCIAL FOR ONLINE PAYMENT SYSTEM** so please create your iyzico shop and enter your api keys to the env file.
 - **Storage Link:** Create a symbolic link for file storage:
    ```bash
    php artisan storage:link
    ```

+# Usage
+If you forked this project, firstly you may want to change the UserSeeder in database/seeders for changing the values to your comfy user login values and then you can do whatever you want, you can use this site like a regular customer, or can do your job as an admin and manipulate the shops database values in action page.

 ## Technologies Used
 - **Backend:** Laravel 11